 Well, these were some of the trading strategies that can be used by beginners easily and also are the most commonly used intraday trading strategies in India.
 Although these strategies help you find the entry and exit points in a trade, it’s always great to be extra cautious.

-- Trading Strategy is a set of predefined rules used by traders to buy and sell stocks.
+- Intraday Trading Strategies are a set of predefined rules used by traders to buy and sell stocks.

 - When the stock changes its direction, it forms a pivot point.